braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/multiple_feeds.md

 The following documentation demonstrates an example implementation that can be changed to fit your specific integration.

-## Step 1: Setting Key Value Pairs on Cards
+## Step 1: Setting Key-Value Pairs on Cards

 When creating a Content Card campaign, key value pair data can be set on each Card.
 Our filtering logic will use this key-value pair data to categorize cards.